kenzie-rasmussen/kenzie-rasmussen/README.md

 ### I'm a Wife, Developer, Christian, and Writer!!

 - 👯 I'm so excited to contribute to American's always changing Customer Notification Engine!
-- 🌱 I’m also currently writing my fantasy novel
+- 🌱 2023 Goals: Finishing the first draft of my fantasy novel!
-- 🥅 2022 Goals: Achieve basic proficiency in Mandarin!
+- 🥅 In 2022 I passed the HSK 1 for Mandarin proficency!
 - <img src="https://emoji.gg/assets/emoji/9985_Boba.png" width="20" height="20" /> Fun fact: The best way to become my friend is to bring me Boba Tea!

 <br />